 The Company identified that the level of STI opportunity offered to the Divisional Chief Executives and Chief Financial Officer in FY19 was well below the average offered at Comparator Businesses.
-As advised in the FY19 Remuneration Report, in FY20 the STI opportunity for KMP was increased from 40 per cent to 80 per cent of FAR.
-In addition, any amounts declared under the STI programme above 40 per cent of FAR for the Divisional Chief Executives and Chief Financial Officer is settled in equity over the following two years (FY21 and FY22) subject to ongoing service and malus.
+As advised in the FY19 Remuneration Report, in FY20 the STI opportunity for KMP was increased from 40% to 80% of FAR.
+In addition, any amounts declared under the STI programme above 40% of FAR for the Divisional Chief Executives and Chief Financial Officer is settled in equity over the following two years (FY21 and FY22) subject to ongoing service and malus.